GarretOS/garretos.github.io/_posts/2026-02-26-learning-ai-engineering-backwards-on-purpose.md

 ## Why I'm Learning This Way

-I'm currently transitioning from a Performance Marketing Analyst to an AI Engineer.
+I'm an Amazon and Walmart PPC Analyst who is adding AI Engineering to my skillset.
 With everyday responsibilities already on my plate, I need to find a way to make the most of my learning time.

 I came across one of [Louis-François Bouchard's](https://towardsai.net/) posts on my LinkedIn feed last year.
 It was about learning Python as a practical tool for building AI applications.
 The project-first approach caught my attention, and I decided to enroll.